 You’re not only trying to get your job done, but you’re also having to explain it every little step of the way.
 You feel like you’re on the spot (which you are) and it can be overwhelming.
 Take the pressure off you and record a screencast instead.

-With screencasting, you don’t have to continually start and stop to answer questions, which allows you to focus on the material.
-The new hire can start, stop, and re-watch the screencast as many times as they need, because nobody worries about interrupting a video recording!
+With screencasting, you don’t have to continually start and stop to answer questions.
+This allows you to focus on the material.
+The new hire can start, stop, and re-watch the screencast as many times as they need.
+Nobody worries about interrupting a video recording!

 How many times a day do you have to answer the same question?

 - “How do I reconnect to the printer?”